NadeemNicoR/TeamProjects/reports/week03.md

 - Establish meeting frequencies.
 - Catch-Up meeting.

 #### 3.2 Goals:

-- Use of the Stand-up meeting format as a communication med, and as a way to keep track of team activities.
+- Use of the Stand-up meeting format as a communication medium, and as a way to keep track of team activities.
 - Get a clear set of requirements from the meeting with the client.
 - Write the first set of user stories.